indeedeng/iwf/README.md

 Note that after workflows are closed(completed, timeout, terminated, canceled, failed), all the data retained in your persistence schema will be deleted once the configured retention period elapses.

 ### Caching
-By default, RPC will load data/search attributes with Cadence/Temporal [query API](https://docs.temporal.io/workflows#query), which is not optimized for very high volume requests on a single workflow execution(like 100 rps), because it could cause too many replay with history, especially when workflows are closed.
+By default, remote procedure calls (RPCs) will load data/search attributes with the Cadence/Temporal [query API](https://docs.temporal.io/workflows#query), which is not optimized for very high request volume (~>100 requests per second) on a single workflow execution.
+Such request volumes could cause too many history replays, especially when workflows are closed.
+This could in turn produce undesirable latency and load.

-You can enable the caching to support those high volume requests.
+You can enable **caching** to support those high-volume requests.

-NOTES:
+Note:
-* The read after write will become eventual consistent, unless set bypassCachingForStrongConsistency=true in RPC options
+* With caching enabled read-after-write access will become *eventually consistent*, unless `bypassCachingForStrongConsistency=true` is set in RPC options
-* Caching will be more useful for read-only RPC(no persistence.SetXXX API or communication API calls in RPC implementation) or GetDataAttributes API.
+* Caching will introduce an extra event in history (upsertMemo operation for WorkflowPropertiesModified event) for updating the persisted data attributes
-  * A read-only RPC can still invoke any other RPCs(like calling other microservices, or DB operation) in the RPC implementation
+* Caching will be more useful for read-only RPC (no persistence.SetXXX API or communication API calls in RPC implementation) or GetDataAttributes API.
-* It will cost extra event in history (upsertMemo operation for WorkflowPropertiesModified event) for updating the persisted data attributes
+  * A read-only RPC can still invoke any other RPCs (like calling other microservices, or DB operation) in the RPC implementation
-* This feature is currently only supported if the backend is Temporal, because [Cadence doesn't support mutable memo](https://github.com/uber/cadence/issues/3729)
+* Caching is currently only supported if the backend is Temporal, because [Cadence doesn't support mutable memo](https://github.com/uber/cadence/issues/3729)

 ## Workflow State
 WorkflowState is to implement the asynchronous process as "workflow".